You can have too much of a good thing, so after spending days in Italy’s capital you just might be ready for a few day trips from Rome.

 A fun way to explore Ostia Antica − in addition to following the rudimentary pamphlet that accompanies the audio guide, should you choose to rent one − is to wander down what qualifies as “back alleys”, the small streets that criss-cross the old city, lined with little more than crumbling foundations, with the occasional surprise − a fresco here, a mosaic there.

-Whatever method you choose to get to Ostia Antica, make sure you wear a hat; there are a few trees but if you're visiting in summer, you'll need it.
-Also bring along some drinking water and wear good shoes - you'll be trudging along sand and dirt and strolling over cobblestones.
+Whatever method you choose to get to Ostia Antica, make sure you wear a hat; there are a few trees but if you’re visiting in summer, you’ll need it.
+Also bring along some drinking water and wear good shoes – you’ll be trudging along sand and dirt and strolling over cobblestones.
+This may be one of the region’s major tourist attractions, but it still lives in Antiquity.

 The town itself is small and simple and seductive, winding as it does along the volcanic Lake Albano, of a deep turquoise so intense any photograph looks manipulated.